prof18/marcogomiero.com/projects.md

 		<li><b>MarioDiscepolo.com:</b>
 			<ul style="list-style-type: none;">
 				<li>
-					Android Application to read latest articles and reviews from <a href="http://www.mariodiscepolo.com" target="blank">mariodiscepolo.com</a>, watch latest Youtube video from MarioDiscepolo's channel and receive notifications for the new articles.
-You can checkout the application on the <a href="https://play.google.com/store/apps/details?id=com.prof.mariodiscepolo" target="blank">Play Store</a>.
+					Android Application to read latest articles and reviews from mariodiscepolo.com, watch latest Youtube video from MarioDiscepolo's channel and receive notifications for the new articles.
+The application is no longer active because the blog is dead but its behavior was similar <a href="https://www.youtube.com/watch?v=QK-KcC0DYds" target="blank">to the Lupokkio app</a>.
 				</li>
 			</ul> <br>
 		</li>